-Use these weather science centers to help your students learn more about the different types of weather that occurs in our world.
+These weather science centers are designed to help your students learn more about weather in our world.

-- Future Meteorologist – At this center students will make observations about what they see outside and then compare it to the real weather forecast for where they live.
-If you have a volunteer in your classroom, you might want to think about having that adult take groups of students outside to feel and view the weather conditions.
+- Future Meteorologist – At this center students will make observations about what they see outside.
+They can then compare it to the real weather forecast for where they live.
+If you have a volunteer in your classroom, you can have that adult take groups of students outside to feel and view the weather conditions.
 Then, they return to the classroom and check the weather forecast on tablets or computers.
-(If your students don’t have access to these, simply print out the forecast for them and leave it at the center for them to use.)
+(If your students don’t have access to these, print out the forecast and leave it at the center for them to use.)

 - Weather Flapbook – This flapbook has students describing and illustrating four simple weather terms: sun, wind, rain & snow.

-- Ready for the Weather – This sorting center has students use their reasoning skills to match the outfits or clothing items with the specific weather type listed.
-After completing the sort, students choose one picture card and write about why that particular outfit or clothing item is important for the type of weather they sorted it under.
+- Ready for the Weather – This sorting center has students use their reasoning skills to match the outfits or clothing items with the weather listed.
+After completing the sort, students choose one picture card and write about why that item is important for the type of weather they sorted it under.

-- Make a Match – This set of cards was created so that students match weather types to their definitions, illustrations and even appropriate clothing for a particular type of weather.
-Choose the cards you feel best fit the level of your students to create matching pairs, or have them match all four cards.
+- Make a Match – Students will match weather types to their definitions, illustrations and clothing for a particular type of weather.
+Choose the cards you feel best fit the level of your students to create matching pairs or sets of four cards.

 - What’s the Temperature? – At this center students practice reading thermometers.
 This is played as a memory game where all the cards are turned down.
 Students match a thermometer card with a matching temperature card.

-- Graphing the Weather – At this center students use a set of information provided to create a graph for the weather in a fictional first two weeks of March.
+- Graphing the Weather – At this center students create a graph for the weather in a fictional first two weeks of March.
 Once the graph has been completed, they will answer a set of questions by looking at the graph they created.
 We have provided two different options for graphing (each contains its own unique Weather Record card (2 per page).
 One option has students graphing actual temperatures for each day.
 The other has students graphing numbers of days of different weather types.
-NOTE: We have also provided a page of blank Weather Record cards so that you have the option of asking your students to graph actual weather during your study.
+There is also a blank weather record for students to create their own.

 **Contains Affiliate Link**